Narita International Airport: Transit upgrades

-Since its construction, Narita has been criticized for its distance from central Tokyo, with journeys taking an hour by the fastest train and often longer by road due to traffic jams.
-Narita's distance is even more problematic for residents and businesses in west Tokyo and Kanagawa Prefecture, both of which are much closer to Tokyo International Airport (Haneda Airport).

-Through the end of the 1980s, Narita Airport's railway station was located fairly far from the terminal, and passengers faced either a long walk or a bus ride (at an additional charge and subject to random security screenings).
-Transport Minister Shintaro Ishihara, who later served as governor of Tokyo, pressed airport train operators JR East and Keisei Electric Railway to connect their lines directly to the airport's terminals, and opened up the underground station that would have accommodated the Shinkansen for regular train service.
-Direct train service to Terminal 1 began on 19 March 1991, and the old Narita Airport Station was renamed Higashi-Narita Station.

-The Narita Sky Access Line opened on 17 July 2010, cutting 20 minutes off the travel time.
-The line's new Skyliner airport limited express services with a maximum speed of 160 km/h are scheduled between Tokyo's Nippori Station and Narita Airport Terminal 2·3 Station in 36 minutes, which compares favorably with other major airports worldwide.
-A new expressway, the North Chiba Road, is also under construction along the Narita Rapid Railway corridor.
-Improvements such as the Wangan Expressway also shaved off travel time to Kanagawa Prefecture by bypassing Tokyo.

 The Japanese government has also invested in several local infrastructure projects in order to address the demands of airport neighbors.
 The largest of these is the Shibayama Railway, a short railway connection between the Keisei Main Line and the area immediately east of Narita Airport.
 This line opened in 2002 with government and NAA support after extensive demands from Shibayama residents, and provides a direct rail link from Shibayama to Narita City, Chiba City and central Tokyo.
 Another such project is the Museum of Aeronautical Sciences in Shibayama Town, which draws tourists and student groups to the area.

 Future developments

 Runway B extension

 A further extension of the Runway B to 3500 m has been under official consideration since 2014.
 Permitting for the extension was approved in January 2020.
 The final plan calls for the runway to be extended to the northwest, and requires a 430 m section of the Higashi-Kanto Expressway to be replaced with a tunnel beneath the runway; construction is scheduled to be complete in fiscal year 2028.